wangzhennan14/TargetScanTools/README.md

 * Installation of the [PHAST](http://compgen.cshl.edu/phast/) package

-* Local installation of a mysql server: replace this line in scripts of Fig2 with your server information:
+* Local installation of a mysql server.
+Replace this line in scripts of Fig2 with your server information:
   $dbh = DBI->connect("dbi:mysql:database=username;host=HOSTNAME", "username", "password");

 * The following perl modules: